-Streamers gather massive audiences, thus, pairing up with a gamer that is relevant to your brand will bring your brand to…a brand-new level.
-By creating an inclusive brand identity, establishing a partnership with a proper gamer (or gamers) and combining these actions with well-thought-out campaigns you can boost your ROI even over few hundreds percent, thanks to the mentioned massive audiences and their engagement.
+Streamers gather massive audiences, thus, pairing up with a gamer that is relevant to your audience brings your brand to… a brand-new level.
+By creating an inclusive brand identity, establishing a partnership with a proper gamer (or gamers) and combining these actions with well-thought-out campaigns you can boost your ROI even over a few hundreds percent, thanks to the mentioned massive audiences and their engagement.

 The user engagement KPI in ‘gaming and technologies’ category is around 8.7%.
 It may not seem impressive, but the key factor is that this category has a significant number of so-called ‘hard users’.
 These people are very keen to take part in diverse actions, campaigns or events, especially when there’s a gamification factor included.

 At inStreamly, where brands meet streamers, running campaigns with high ROI is not rocket science.
 And the secret lies in the bond created between streamers and their communities. in 2020, we ran a successful campaign for Samsung with a click-through rate that surprised everyone – see for yourself.

 Making a video about gaming takes far less time than making a video in any other category.
 That is why gamers publish, so many videos in short periods of time.
 Most gamers have published thousands of videos since their beginnings.
 Thanks to that, they have built themselves a massive audience of loyal fans, who value their content and really listen to what they say (or promote).
 A partnership with a gaming influencer transfers the possibility to reach a wide target group in a subtle manner.
 The content has to be made meticulously, to avoid the ‘push’ factor, as this group consciously rejects any kind of unwanted advertising.
 How big are these target groups?

 Gamers and streamers are present across multiple platforms, as well as industry events and even organise charity & educational campaigns.
 Gaming and esports can not be an underestimated marketing channel for your brand, as the gaming industry is constantly growing.